-Ms Tough has had a distinguished and varied career in the energy and resources industries in Western Australia, with a 20 year career serving on boards.
-Ms Tough currently serves on the boards of Synergy and Saracen Mineral Holdings Limited.
-She is also the deputy Chair of the WA Academy of Performing Arts.
+Ms Tough has had a distinguished and varied career in the energy and resources industries in Western Australia, as both a director and senior executive.
+Ms Tough currently serves on the boards of Synergy, Saracen Mineral Holdings Ltd and Ox Mountain Pty Ltd.

 Ms Tough completed a Bachelor of Laws and Bachelor of Jurisprudence at the University of Western Australia and worked as a barrister and solicitor before progressing to the commercial sector.
 She is a Fellow of the Australian Institute of Company Directors.

 Ms Tough was appointed to the CEFC Board with effect from 7 August 2017 for five years.

 Ms Wakefield Evans is a non-executive director of Macquarie Group Ltd, Lend Lease Corporation Ltd, Metlife Insurance Limited, Chief Executive Women and the national board of the Australian Institute of Company Directors.
 She is also a member of the Takeovers Panel, on the board of the University of New South Wales Foundation and a Director of the Goodes O’Loughlin Foundation Limited.

 Ms Wakefield Evans has almost 30 years of legal experience.
 She was a partner of King & Wood Mallesons for 20 years before retiring from the partnership in September 2013.